mdreece/Quick-HDRI-Controls/README.md

 2. Click on 'Check Now'
  - If there are updates a message will prompt to update
- - Click on 'Revert to Previous version' to do what the button says (If not backup a message will prompt.
+ - Click on 'Revert to Previous version' to do what the button says (If no backup a message will prompt.
 Backup happens before updates install)

 ![image](https://github.com/user-attachments/assets/a8a72360-8fe5-4050-adcf-4b694849611f)